chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/01-rolling-deployment-demo.md

 kubernetes          172.17.0.1       <none>        443/TCP        7m
 ```

-## 5. Obtain the IP addresses of the worker node in Digital Ocean
+## 5. Obtain the IP addresses of the worker node

-To obtain the worker node Ip address browse [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)
+To obtain the worker node Ip address browse...

 ## 6. Browse to version 1.0 of the website